influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/transformations.md

 The query returns the difference (in nanoseconds) between subsequent timestamps in the `water_level` field key and in the `h2o_feet` measurement.

+{{% /expand %}}

-##### Calculate the elapsed time between field values associated with a field key and specify the unit option
+{{% expand "Calculate the elapsed time between field values associated with a field key and specify the unit option" %}}

 ```sql
 > SELECT ELAPSED("water_level",1m) FROM "h2o_feet" WHERE "location" = 'santa_monica' AND time >= '2015-08-18T00:00:00Z' AND time <= '2015-08-18T00:12:00Z'